Anonymous-ab/DX-Mamba_resources/README.md

 <h3>Data Preparation and preprocessing</h3>

 <p>We propose a large-scale Dog-Xray dataset that contains 13,794 dog thoracic studies and 36,264 corresponding X-ray images.
 The data source is still in privacy.
-For more information, please contact...Below shows the data structure of the Dog-Xray dataset.</p>
+For more information, please contact...

+  Below shows the data structure of the Dog-Xray dataset.</p>

 ```python
 ├─/root/Data/Dog-Xray/